Bonelab/hrpqct-knee-segmentation/README.md

 # hrpqct-knee-segmentation
 Scripts for training and testing models with the goal of automating knee contouring.
-Depends on `bonelab-pytoch-lightning`
+Depends on `bonelab-pytorch-lightning`

 ## Environment Setup